NASA2021-EcEcursion/POWER_Dips-AzureServer/README.md

 # POWER_Dips-Server
-Code for app server hosted on Microsoft Azure, written for 2021 NASA Space Apps Challenge.
+Code for app server hosted on Microsoft Azure, written for 2021 NASA Space Apps Challenge: You Are My Sunshine.